julianmatos97/farsight/README.md

 1. **Document Processing Flow**:

    - Download documents from EDGAR
-   - Process documents to extract content (including text, tables, and charts)
+   - Process documents to extract content (including text and tables)
    - Generate embeddings for document chunks
    - Store processed documents and embeddings in PostgreSQL

 2. **Query Processing Flow**:

    - Analyze queries to extract key information
-   - Select relevant documents based on company and timeframe
+   - Select relevant documents and figures based on company and timeframe
    - Retrieve relevant content using vector similarity search
    - Generate accurate responses with proper citations

-3. **Evaluation Flow**:
-   - Generate test suites with questions
-   - Process questions through the system
-   - Evaluate system performance against ground truth

 ## Technical Implementation

 The system implements the three core technical processes specified in the project requirements:

-1. **Preprocessing**: Documents are processed to extract text, tables, and charts, which are then chunked and embedded for efficient retrieval
+1. **Preprocessing**: Documents are processed to extract text and tables which are then chunked and embedded for efficient retrieval
 2. **Document Selection**: The system analyzes queries to determine which 10-K/10-Q documents are relevant
-3. **Relevance Determination**: Vector similarity and reranking are used to identify the most relevant document sections for answering queries
+3. **Relevance Determination**: Vector similarity is used to identify the most relevant document sections for answering queries

 ## Installation